 From clinically integrated health coaches to coordinated care teams, our APC model equips members with the support and information they need to become more engaged in their own health.
 This not only improves health outcomes — it’s the future of healthcare.

-For example, Seattle Children’s, one of the nation’s premier children’s hospitals, was staggering under a huge volume of unmanaged claims with a trend increase of 7-10% that cost them about $3-4 million per year.
-They were also facing a Cadillac tax of $4 million in 2018.
+Organizations are recognizing the value and compounding benefits of Vera’s APC model.
+Seattle Children’s, one of the nation’s premier children’s hospitals, was struggling under the weight of unmanaged claims and a trend increase of 7-9% that cost them an additional $3-4 million each year.